dubo-dubon-duponey/regander/REFERENCE.md

 -s, --silent
     Will not log anything to stderr

---insecure
-    Silently ignore TLS errors (see curl --insecure for more)

 --registry=scheme://host[:port]
     Points regander to the registry at scheme://host[:port] Supported schemes are http and https